Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting_final.md

 p-values, these can be inaccurate as they don’t account for error from repeating tests over many categories.

 Doing an Anova can provide more accurate p-values.
+In this case, the p-value represents the chance that null hypothesis is true.
+In the anova, the null hypothesis is that there is NOT a difference between the distribution of two groups.
+So, when we have a low p-value, it means that there is a very low chance that the two groups have the same distribution and thus they are different!

 ``` r
 anova(lmbeelog)